A decision-theoretic approach for segmental classification: Discussion

 Throughout this paper we have not explicitly stated how the loss values should be selected.
-This is purposeful because the selection of the costs associated with various error types is entirely {\it study-dependent} and it is only the data analyst who can develop the criteria for the design of the loss matrix.
-For example, in CNV analysis, costs might be related to tangible quantities such as the financial, time and man power requirements for follow-up studies and validation taken upon the predictions.
+This is purposeful because the selection of the costs associated with various error types is \textit{study-dependent} and the individual data analyst must balance the appropriate losses for the particular application.
+For example, in genomics, costs might be related to tangible quantities such as the financial, time and manpower requirements for follow-up studies and validation taken upon the predictions.
+We indicate that a default choice of loss parameters can lead to a Viterbi-like performance.

 It is also of further research interest to characterise the effect on predictions when only an approximation of the statistical model is available.
-Furthermore, in some applications there maybe some utility in combining of Markov loss functions on the hidden state sequence $x$ and loss functions on the model parameters $\theta$.
+Furthermore, in some applications there may be some utility in combining of Markov loss functions on the hidden state sequence $x$ and loss functions on the model parameters $\theta$.
 The Markov loss function introduced here focuses on costs associated with classification errors of the hidden state sequence and assumes that the model parameters are in some sense nuisance variables.
-There are applications where both the state sequence and model parameters maybe of interest; for example, the transition matrix may have some interpretation for a given application and a loss function maybe given on $\theta$.
-In these instances it maybe necessary to derive optimal joint predictions $(\hat{x}, \hat{\theta})$ under the appropriate loss functions.
+There are applications where both the state sequence and model parameters may be of interest; for example, the transition matrix may have some interpretation for a given application and a loss function may be given on $\theta$.
+In these instances it may be necessary to derive optimal joint predictions $(\hat{x}, \hat{\theta})$ under the appropriate loss functions.